-Asian Americans come from many different nations, with different cultures, histories, languages, and politics.
-The widely varying conditions in their homelands have a big impact on the consciousness, level of organization, and integration into U.S. society of the different Asian immigrant groups.
+Asian Americans come from many different nations, with different cultures, different histories, different languages, and different politics.
+The widely varying conditions in their homelands have a big impact on the consciousness, level of organization, and integration into U. S. society of the different Asian immigrant groups.
 While a large number of Asian Americans are foreign-born, millions of Asian Americans are from families that have been living in the U.S. for generations.

-The timing and conditions of immigration are important factors in the political consciousness of Asian American communities.
-During World War II, many Japanese Americans, most of whom were citizens, were wrongly incarcerated in internment camps.
-They have a different life experience and political history than the Vietnamese who immigrated during the turmoil of the defeat of U.S. armed forces in the mid-1970s.
-Filipinos whose parents or grandparents came to the U.S. in the 1920s to work in the agricultural fields of California have different national issues than South Koreans who immigrated following the Korean War.
+When immigrants arrived in the U. S. and under what conditions are big factors in the political consciousness of Asian American communities.
+During World War II, many Japanese Americans, most of whom were citizens, wrongly faced forced incarceration in internment camps.
+They have a different life experience and political history than Vietnamese who immigrated during the turmoil of the defeat of U. S. armed forces in the mid-1970s.
+Filipinos whose parents or grandparents came to the U. S. in the 1920s to work in the agricultural fields of California have different national issues than South Koreans who immigrated following the Korean War.
 Cambodians, Laotians, Indonesians, and nationalities from within those countries endure virulent racism, discrimination, and forced exclusion from major parts of society.

 Pacific Islanders come from countries and lands with widely varying political and economic conditions, from colonies of the U.S. like Guam, to independent nations like Fiji, to hundreds of smaller islands which are struggling to create and maintain their own national identities.
-Samoans, Fijians,

-Micronesians, and other Pacific Islander nationalities all face national discrimination and particular forms of racial discrimination.
+Samoans, Fijians, Micronesians, and other Pacific Islander nationalities all face national discrimination and particular forms of racial discrimination

-As more recent immigrants from Asia live in this country for longer periods, they increasingly face and understand the racial and national discrimination rife in the U.S., and increasingly struggle against that oppression.
+As more recent immigrants from Asia live in this country for longer periods, they increasingly face and understand the racial and national discrimination rife in the U. S., and increasingly struggle against that oppression.